Y2Kill/VSCode-wxWidgets-MinGW-W64-template/README.md

 # VSCode-wxWidgets-MinGW-W64-template
-Basic app tempplate with VSCode, wxWidgets and MinGW-W64
+Basic application tempplate for VSCode.
+Used: wxWidgets and MinGW-W64

+<u>Don't expect much of this template - I'm not "true" programmer.</u>

-This is simple project template for VSCode, MinGW-W64 compiler and wxWidgets C++ framework
+This is simple project template for VSCode with MinGW-W64 compiler and wxWidgets C++ framework.

-It was made with video tutorial [here](https://www.youtube.com/watch?v=tHMGA0jIl3Y)
+This template was made with great help of video [this](https://www.youtube.com/watch?v=tHMGA0jIl3Y) tutorial.

+I added .tutorials folder with some examples from [zetcode.com](https://zetcode.com/gui/wxwidgets/).
+Almost all of them just copypaste.
+I made some slight changes to make some of them work.
+Some examples use depricated features of wxWidgets and don' work as expected - not the worst sandbox to start playing I think :).

 To start using it you need: